Miguel Rojas Player Props: Dodgers vs. Nationals

 Miguel Rojas At The Plate

-- Rojas has driven in a run in three games this season (9.1%), but has had no multiple-RBI games.
+- Rojas has driven in a run in three games this year (8.8%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.